 Losses in an Advisory Account from investments in derivative instruments can result from the potential illiquidity of the markets for derivative instruments, the failure of the counterparty to perform its contractual obligations, or the risks arising from margin requirements and related leverage factors associated with such transactions.
 Losses may also arise if an Advisory Account receives cash collateral under the transactions and some or all of that collateral is invested in the market.
 To the extent that cash collateral is so invested, such collateral will be subject to market depreciation or appreciation and an Advisory Account may be responsible for any loss that might result from its investment of the counterparty's cash collateral.
+Cash collateral may be subject to negative interest rates for certain currencies, which could result in additional costs and fees for an Advisory Account.
 If cash collateral is not invested, an Advisory Account may be exposed to additional risk of loss in the event of the insolvency of its custodian holding such collateral.
 Derivatives are also subject to counterparty risk, liquidity risk and risks arising from margin requirements, which include the risk that an Advisory Account will be required to pay additional margin or set aside additional collateral to maintain open derivatives positions.
 More specifically, counterparties in many derivatives markets are required to post and collect margin in connection with their derivatives positions.
 Margining derivatives positions, however, may reduce the amount of the Advisory Account's assets available for investment and may create additional liquidity, documentation and operational risks and obligations.
 For example, if a counterparty becomes insolvent while holding margin posted by an Advisory Account, such Advisory Account might not be able to recover any of that margin, or, to the extent such margin is recoverable, the Advisory Account might only be able to recover a portion of such margin.